Intel 80286: Protected mode

 The 286 was the first of the x86 CPU family to support protected virtual-address mode, commonly called "protected mode".
-In addition, it was the first commercially available microprocessor with on-chip MMU capabilities (systems using the contemporaneous Motorola 68010 and NS320xx could be equipped with an optional MMU controller).
+In addition, it was the first commercially available microprocessor with on-chip memory management unit (MMU) capabilities (systems using the contemporaneous Motorola 68010 and NS320xx could be equipped with an optional MMU controller).
 This would allow IBM compatibles to have advanced multitasking OSes for the first time and compete in the Unix-dominated server/workstation market.

 Several additional instructions were introduced in the protected mode of 80286, which are helpful for multitasking operating systems.

 Another important feature of 80286 is the prevention of unauthorized access.
 This is achieved by: